Steadily moving semi-infinite fracture in plane poroelasticity: Verification tests

 For the case of permeable fracture surfaces with prescribed pore fluid pressure $p_f(x) = 0$, the problem is formulated in terms of the crack opening profile $w(x)$ and the fluid displacement function $v(x)$.
 The governing system is given by Eqs.~\eqref{eq:tensile_crack_normal_stress_1} and \eqref{eq:fluid_pressure_1}.
 In dimensionless form, the system is expressed by Eqs.~\eqref{eq:tensile_crack_normal_stress_dimensionless} and \eqref{eq:fluid_pressure_dimensionless}, which, for the present problem, reduce to:

-The opening $\Omega(\xi)$ and cumulative fluid exchange rate $\Upsilon(\xi)$ profiles are governed by three parameters: the normalized undrained-drained Poisson's ratio contrast $\beta$ (Eq.~\eqref{eq:poissons_contrast}), the dimensionless loading distance $\mathcal{A}$, and the poroelastic stress coefficient $\eta$ (Eq.~\eqref{eq:poroelastic_stress_coefficient}).
+The opening $\Omega(\xi)$ and fluid displacement function $\Upsilon(\xi)$ profiles are governed by three parameters: the normalized undrained-drained Poisson's ratio contrast $\beta$ (Eq.~\eqref{eq:poissons_contrast}), the dimensionless loading distance $\mathcal{A}$, and the poroelastic stress coefficient $\eta$ (Eq.~\eqref{eq:poroelastic_stress_coefficient}).
 The dimensionless storage coefficient $\mathcal{S}$ is related to $\beta$ and $\eta$ through Eq.~\eqref{eq:dimensionless_storage}.

 The general numerical solution of the problem is obtained using the algorithm described in Section~\ref{sec:numerical_method}.
 The computational grid and all elements of the numerical scheme associated with the opening gradient $\omega(\xi)$ remain the same as in the case of impermeable fracture surfaces (Section~\ref{sec:atkinson_craster_impermeable}), due to the LEFM near-tip asymptote (Eq.~\eqref{eq:tip_asymptote_dimensionless}) and the shape of the far-field asymptote given by Eq.~\eqref{eq:far_field_opening_atkinson_impermeable_uncoupled_dimensionless}.
 In the following, we provide clarifications on how fluid exchange is incorporated.